5 Steps in Paying the College Tuition Bill

 Access to the College Tuition Bill

-Colleges consider your children to be adults now and this is one way that the process starts.
-In some cases, the student will need to invite you to get access.
-This access may include other things such as grades and other financial items.
+Colleges consider your children to be adults now; this is one way the process starts.
+Sometimes, the student will need to invite you to get access.
+This access may include other things, such as grades and other financial items.

 Reviewing the Tuition Bill

-Once you have the tuition bill in hand, you need to review this list of items.
-Many of these items were identified during the acceptance, orientation, and financial aid verification process.
+Once you have the tuition bill, you need to review each item.
+It is more detailed than the initial financial award.
+Make sure the scholarships and other reductions appear on the statement.
+Usually, these items were identified during the acceptance, orientation, and financial aid verification process.
 Make sure it matches your initial decisions.

 Tuition Bill Items to review:

 • Meal plan – Many new students do not have a meal plan choice during their first year.
-If you think the meal plan is too much, check if it can be downsized.
-Due to COVID, some colleges have changed their billing and policy around this process.
+If you think the meal plan is too much, check if it can be changed.

-• Health Insurance – This is a fee sometimes listed on the bill that can usually be waived once proof of Health insurance is produced.
+• Health Insurance -This fee is sometimes listed on the bill and can usually be waived once proof of Health insurance is produced.
 Follow the process to get that waived.
-Some colleges have added a COVID protocol fee now.
-This is an additional charge if the student gets COVID on campus.
+Confirm your child is covered and understands the rules for coverage since they may have limited out-of-state or network coverage.

-• Payment Options – Check with the bursar for payment options, specifically what tuition installment plans are available and the process.
-Parents should also inquire if there is a fee to set up the installment payment plan.
-The first payment is usually due in August, so there is plenty of time to investigate and develop your plan.
+• Payment Options – Check with the bursar for payment options, specifically the available tuition installment plans and the process.
+Parents should also inquire if there is a fee for setting up the installment payment plan.
+The first payment is usually due in August, so there is ample time to investigate and develop your strategy.

-• Federal Loans – The bill will indicate what federal loans you are eligible for.
-We think it is important for the student and parent to understand the type of loans they will be accepting.
-PayForED’s, “Ultimate Guide to Student loans”, reviews the definitions of the subsidized and unsubsidized federal loans as well as Parent PLUS loans and private loans.
+• Federal Loans—The bill will indicate what federal loans you are eligible for.
+We think it is essential for students and parents to understand the type of loans they will be accepting.
+PayForED’s “Ultimate Guide to Student Loans” reviews the definitions of subsidized and unsubsidized federal loans, as well as Parent PLUS loans and private loans.

 If you have accepted a Federal Direct Loan (Subsidized or Unsubsidized) for the first time, the student must complete both Entrance Counseling and sign their Master Promissory Note online.
-If the parent is going to use a Parent PLUS loan, they will need to follow the same procedure.
+If the parent is going to use a Parent PLUS loan, they must follow the same procedure.
 Confirm with the college the correct process.
-Missing loan requirements will delay the disbursement of funds.
+Pay attention to loan requirements to ensure the disbursement of funds.

 Accepting & Disbursement of Student Loans

-If a parent and student have decided to finance some of the tuition bill using a federal student loan, you need to understand how this money will be disbursed.
-The student and parent first need to agree that they will be taking the loan listed on their bill.
-The borrower will be required to complete the Student Loan Promissory Note and complete the student loan entrance counseling.
-The Department of Education will send the loan amount directly to your college and it will be applied to your tuition.
+If a parent and student have decided to finance some of the tuition bill using a federal student loan, you must understand how this money will be disbursed.
+The student and parent must first agree to take the loan listed on their bill.
+The borrower must complete the Student Loan Promissory Note and the student loan entrance counseling.
+The Department of Education will send the loan amount directly to your college, less the fees.
+It will then be applied directly to the outstanding balance.

-The amount that is agreed is normally the annual amount based on the college’s college’s cost of attendance.
-The loan funds disbursed will be based on the academic structure of the college.
-This could be semester, tri-semester, or quarterly.
+The agreed amount is usually the annual amount based on the college’s cost of attendance.
+The loan funds disbursed will be based on the college’s academic structure.
+The disbursement amount could be semester, tri-semester, or quarterly.

 Any remaining money would be sent to the student and can be used for books and other expenses.
-You do have the option to decline any extra money.
-Remember, this is a loan and it will need to be paid back.
+You can decline any extra money.
+Remember, this is a loan and will need to be paid back.
 If you don’t need it, don’t take it.
-Typically, there is a 120-day window after the loan is disbursed during which you can return a portion of the loan amount.
+Typically, there is a 120-day window after the loan is disbursed, during which you can return a portion of the loan amount.

-In most cases, your loans will be received at least 10 days before classes start.
-This is dependent on when the student or parent signs the promissory note and entrance training.
-We recommend you speak to your college’s financial aid office to confirm this disbursement.
-Some schools may withhold some funds to confirm that the student is actually making academic progress.
+Your loans will usually be received at least ten days before classes start.
+This timing depends on when the student or parent signs the promissory note and entrance training.
+We recommend you contact your college’s financial aid office to confirm this disbursement.
+Some schools may withhold some funds to verify that the student is actually making academic progress.

-The loan funds will pay the direct expenses of the college.
-This will include tuition, fees, and on-campus room and board.
+The loan funds will pay the college’s direct expenses, including tuition, fees, and on-campus room and board.
 The remaining amount will then be disbursed to the student.
 Each school has its own process.
 You should confirm the timing and method of the remaining balance.
-Some use a debit card and others use a direct deposit to a bank account.
+Some use a debit card, and others use a direct deposit to a bank account.

 Paying with Savings

 Most colleges offer various payment plans that help families pay the bill over the current semester or school year.
-This is sometimes offered through a third party and some additional fees may be applied.
-If a family has good cash flow, this could be a great option.
+These plans are sometimes offered through a third party, and some additional fees may be applied.
+This payment method could be a great option for a family’s cash flow.

-Some students and parents have college savings accounts which could be another method of paying the bill.
-If you are using 529 college saving plan money, remember that they are limited to qualified expenses.
-The 529 plan qualified expenses include tuition, fees, room, board, books, and supplies directly related to the courses taken.
+Some students and parents have college savings accounts, which could be another method of paying the bill.
+If you are using 529 college savings plan money, remember that it is limited to qualified expenses.
+The 529 plan qualified expenses include tuition, fees, room, board, books, and supplies directly related to the courses.

 Often overlooked is the proper use of the American Opportunity Credit.
-This is a tax credit per student that can be as much as $2,500 per year.
-This educational tax credit is only available for the first 4 years of college.
+This tax credit per student can be as much as $2,500 per year.
+This educational tax credit is only available for the first four years of college.
 Families need to remember that the tax years and school years do not match.
-The sequence of how a person is paying their tuition could have an impact on the proper use of the American Opportunity Credit.
+The sequence of how a person is paying their tuition could impact the proper use of the American Opportunity Credit.

 Funding Financial Shortfalls

-After reviewing the current bill, there could be a financial shortfall or lack of funds to pay the rest of the tuition bill.
+After reviewing the current bill, a family may identify a financial shortfall or lack of funds to pay the rest of the tuition bill.
 To pay that shortfall, more families need to finance the cost of a college education.
 There are several options available.

-The PayForED system projects a four-year projection of cost and total debt at graduation.
-If you have a funding shortfall over the four years, it may be a smart idea to invert the borrowing.
+The PayForED system projects a four-year cost projection and total debt at graduation.
+If you have a funding shortfall over four years, it may be wise to invert the borrowing.
 Interest rates are at record lows.
 It may be beneficial to lock in a lower interest rate this year and use savings in the outer years.
-This will depend on each family’s situation.
+This strategy depends on each family’s situation.

 Paying Tuition Summary

 Paying the college tuition bill is a complex process that is often understated.
-An important reminder is that a person’s debt structure will determine their repayment and forgiveness options in the future.
-This is why more people need to do additional planning and the reason it is so important.
-The proper utilization of financial aid, college savings, taxes, and student loan will determine the net cost.
+An important reminder is that a person’s debt structure determines repayment and forgiveness options.
+This lack of planning can cause significant financial problems for parents, as Parent PLUS Loans are increasing at an alarming rate.
+The colleges do not provide this advice or projections.
+It is so important since we see more parents’ student loan decisions impacting their retirement.
+Properly utilizing financial aid, college savings, taxes, and student loans will determine the net cost.
 Having an annual plan each year is a way to avoid excessive student loans and have a brighter financial future.

 Our Preferred Private Student Loan Lenders